-This is the preferred option and nearly all children with chronic kidney disease stage 5/end-stage kidney disease will eventually receive kidney transplants.
+Kidney transplant is the preferred option and nearly all children with chronic kidney disease stage 5 or end-stage kidney disease will eventually receive kidney transplants.
 If a living related donor cannot be found, dialysis may be required until a donor kidney becomes available from the donor waiting list.

 A Hospital Designed by Families, for Families

 At Nemours Children’s Hospital, family-centered care is at the heart of everything we do.
 In fact, families helped shape the unique amenities and convenient services that make our hospital like no other in the region.